by Dr. Lawrence Wilson

 Angry disease is seen more commonly in certain groups, such as young women, who seem to be more prone to anger for hormonal or other reasons.
 For much more on this subject, read Why Are Many Women Angry?

-The section on the definitions of anger above give us all we need to correct the situation.
-The solutions include development science to improve the body chemistry, techniques to help one let go and forgive everyone and everything, methods to help one stop projecting one’s fear and other emotions, and perhaps methods to heal the energy centers so that a person can begin to respond from the upper energy centers instead of the lower ones.
-Let us explore how this is done in more detail.
+- Other, such as methods to heal the energy centers so that a person can begin to respond from the upper energy centers instead of the lower ones.
+Let us explore these in more detail.

 a) Toxic metals.
 These include lead, cadmium, copper, iron, manganese and others.
 Having too much of these in the body is like having a nervous finger on the trigger of a gun.